Internet Access Policy

 Minors under age 17: Giving others private information about one's self or others, including credit card numbers and social security numbers; arranging a face-to-face meeting with someone one has "met" on the computer network or Internet without a parent's permission.

-- Uses that intrude upon the rights of others.
+5. Uses that intrude upon the rights of others.
 Invading the privacy of others.
-Harassing others users or library staff.
+Harassing other users or library staff.

 Approved by Library Board of Trustees 2/2013